wso2/security-tools/internal/js-dependency-scanner/README.md

 Note : Following configurations need to be done before executing this scan tool.

    1. There are separate configurations for each product.
-Please check those configurations.
+Provide product details in respective configuration files.
-   2. Please provide github credential information in githubconfig.properties.
+   2. Provide github credential information in githubconfig.properties.
-   3. Please provide github accesstoken information in githubaccesstoken.properties.
+   3. Provide github accesstoken information in githubaccesstoken.properties.
-   4. Please provide jira (any issue ticket manager) credential information in issuecreatorconfig.properties.
+   4. Provide JIRA credential information in issuecreatorconfig.properties.
-   5. Please provide jira ticket default ticket parameter values in jiraticketinfo.properties.
+   5. Provide jira ticket  parameter values in jiraticketinfo.properties.
-   6. Please check supported product list.
+   6. Provide supported product list.
    7. Replace the actual git repository url where the scan reports should be uploaded in SECURITY_ARTIFACT_REPO placeholder in JSScannerConstants.java file.
    8. Replace the JIRA URL in WSO2_JIRA_BASE_URL placeholder in IssueCreatorConstants.java